parthivrmenon/aws_saa/09a_rds.md

 - uses a short-lived (15 min) token for authentication.
 - you can use `IAM users and roles` to control access to your DB
 - for applications running on EC2, you can use `EC2's profile` credentials.
-- traffic to/fro is encrypted using TLS.
+- traffic to/fro is encrypted using TLS to protect the token.

-# RDS - Enabling TLS for Microsoft SQL Server
+### Exam: Enabling TLS in-transit for Microsoft SQL Server engine
-for Microsoft SQL Server, use one of the below two options:
+for Microsoft SQL Server engine, use one of the below two options:

-- Force SSL for all connections using the rds.force_ssl option.
+- Force SSL for all connections using the **rds.force_ssl** option.
 This happens transparently to the client, and the client doesn't have to do any work to use SSL.
 - Encrypt specific connections — this sets up an SSL connection from a specific client computer, and you must do work on the client to encrypt connections.